amananandrai/amananandrai.github.io/README.md

 # amananandrai.github.io

-This is a snake game built on p5.js framework.It has features like bonus and speed increment  on each increase of level.
+This is a collection of games built on p5.js framework.